Financial Savvy: Investment Risk vs. Market Volatility

 ― Warren Buffett– on Investment Risk

 DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planning specialist with DRM Wealth Management.
 He has been helping people reach their financial goals for over a decade.
+He has published over 100 articles place like The Advocate, Compete Magazine and Huffington Post.
 Follow him on Twitter @davidraecfp, Facebook or via his website, DavidRaeFP.com.